leonardt/fault/tutorial/README.md

 Welcome to the **fault tutorial**.
-The sources for these files are hosted in the [GitHub repository](https://github.com/leonardt/fault/tree/master/tutorial), please submit issues using the GitHub issue tracker.
+The sources for these files are hosted in the [GitHub repository](https://github.com/leonardt/fault/tree/master/tutorial), please submit issues using the [GH issue tracker](https://github.com/leonardt/fault/issues).
 Pull requests with typo fixes and other improvements are always welcome!

 ## Overview
 The *fault* library abstracts circuit testing actions using Python objects.

-Underlying the fault framework is [magma](https://github.com/phanrahan/magma), a library that abstracts circuits as Python objects.  `magma` provides the ability to define circuits in Python, wrap existing circuits from `verilog`, or create designs combining both. fault's features are agnostic to how the `magma.Circuit` object is defined, which means that you can use it with your existing `verilog` designs by using magma's `DefineFromVerilog` feature.
+Underlying the fault framework is [magma](https://github.com/phanrahan/magma), a library that abstracts circuits as Python objects.
+Magma provides the ability to define circuits in Python, wrap existing circuits from `verilog`, or create designs combining both.
+Fault's features are agnostic to how the `magma.Circuit` object is defined, which means that you can use it with your existing `verilog` designs by using magma's `DefineFromVerilog` feature.

+Fault is designed as an embedded DSL, which enables the construction of *test generators* using standard Python programming techniques.
+A *test generator* is a program that consumes a set of parameters to produce a test or suite of tests for a specific instance of a *chip generator*.
+A *chip generator* is a program that consumes a set of parameters to produce a *chip* (an instance of the chip generator).

-faults goal is to provide a unified interface for describing circuit tests in Python.
-Currently fault supports
+Fault is designed to provide a unified interface for describing circuit tests in Python.

 * Abstract circuit testing in Python (integration with magma)
 * Metaprogram tests (flexibility, parametrization, HW generators)